Readek/RoA-Stream-Tool/README.md

 ## Features
 - [Easy and fast setup](https://gfycat.com/rectangulartintedabyssiniangroundhornbill) using a browser source.
 Drag and drop!
-- [Handy interface](https://gfycat.com/thirstyripeeyra) to quickly change everything you need, like player names, characters, scores, round, casters...
+- [Handy interface](https://gfycat.com/thirstyripeeyra) to quickly change everything you need, like player names, pronouns, characters, scores, round, casters...
-- Customizable [Player Presets](https://gfycat.com/melodicwearybuzzard) to setup your match in no time!
+ - With customizable [Player Presets](https://gfycat.com/distanthairyaurochs) to setup your match in no time!
+Caster presets are now also supported!
-- Every single skin the game has to offer is supported (more than 300 different skins!), including HD renders. **Workshop** characters are also supported!
+- Every single character and skin the game has to offer is supported (more than 300 different skins!), including HD renders.
+ - **Workshop** characters are also supported!
 - Now with [2v2 support](https://gfycat.com/brokenbravehumpbackwhale)!
 - [Dynamic, optional intro](https://gfycat.com/revolvingsmarteuropeanpolecat) to be played when changing to the game scene.
 - A "[VS Screen](https://gfycat.com/peacefulelatedblowfish)" to be displayed when waiting for the next game.
+- A [Remote GUI](https://gfycat.com/complexexaltedchupacabra) that can be accessed by any device within the local network, including mobile devices!
 - Easy to customize!
 Add your own skins, workshop characters, custom overlays or even dive into the code if you're brave enough!

 ---